maclennann/dashiell/README.md

 pare down the steps to only do necessarily things and script out all of the bootstrapping eventually, but I literally just got the working and needed to tell the world.

+#### Dashiell?

+You know, like [Dashiell Hammet](http://en.wikipedia.org/wiki/Dashiell_Hammett).
+Because it will help you investigate your servers.
+And also because it looks and sounds a little bit like "da shell."
+Get it?

+Well...it's still early, I guess I could change the name.

 ### What I'm looking for:

 * Actual C++ devs!